devx-cafe/devx.world/CONTRIBUTING.md

 ![workflow](https://github.com/thetechcollective/thetechcollective.dev/assets/155492/bf4f56f0-18d3-4270-95c0-aea0276034f3)

-To test in your dev setup if your workflow will pass run
+If you want to test in your dev setup wether or not the workflow will pass the quality gates keep an eye on the _Problems_ tab in the terminal window or you can run the same commands as the worflow executes [`cspell "_*/**.md"`](https://github.com/thetechcollective/thetechcollective.dev/blob/6b42bbcbec89d873ab04839fb7144807560761c8/.github/workflows/jekyll-gh-pages.yml#L58-L59) and [`run: markdownlint-cli2 "_*/**.md"`](https://github.com/thetechcollective/thetechcollective.dev/blob/6b42bbcbec89d873ab04839fb7144807560761c8/.github/workflows/jekyll-gh-pages.yml#L69-L70) respectively.
+In the terminal in your CodeSpace it translates to:

 ``` shell
 cspell "_*/**.md"